coracle-social/welshman/README.md

 - `Emitter` extends EventEmitter to support `emitter.on('*', ...)`.
 - `Fluent` is a wrapper around arrays with chained methods that modify and copy the underlying array.
 - `LRUCache` is an implementation of an LRU cache.
-- `Queue` is an implementation of an asynchronous queue.
+- `Worker` is an implementation of an asynchronous queue.
 - `Tools` is a collection of general-purpose utility functions.

 ## @coracle.social/util